-Late one very fogy night in 18th century London, a man stepped out of his home on to the side walk intent on taking his own life.
-He peered up the street for some time waiting for a carriage.
-He had been struggling in prayer for some time and felt that God had turned his back on him.
-He couldn’t take it anymore.
+Late one exceptionally foggy night in 18th century London, a man stepped out of his home on to the sidewalk intent on taking his own life.
+He peered up the street for a while waiting for a carriage.
+He had been struggling in prayer for some time and felt that God had turned his back on him; he couldn’t take it anymore.
 He determined to throw himself off of the London Bridge.

 Just a couple of weeks ago there was a story in the press democrat about a shooting in Petaluma.
 A man and wife who were in the process of getting a divorce were apparently arguing when the man pulled out a gun and shot his wife.
 Then, the man turned the gun on himself and took his own life as well; abandoning his three daughters and one son to orphan-hood and despair.

-Then again, just the other day my wife and I were walking together at Spring Lake and we saw several signs posted along the trail.
-They were a missing person notice.
-A young 15 year old girl was missing.
-I found out just a couple of days later that, even as we were walking, she had been found in Annadel park not far from where we had been walking.
+Again, just the other day as I was walking at Spring Lake, I saw, posted along the trail, several missing person notice in search of a 15 year old girl.
+A couple of days later I learned that, even as I was passing through the area, she had been found in Annadel park not far from where I had been walking.
 She was the victim of her own hand.
 It is such a sad thing and my heart and prayers go out to the families of these people who are left with the gaping wounds of loss.
-For those of us who are separated from that context these stories still stir up all sorts of grim and depressing feelings and thoughts.
+For those of us who are separated from that context, these stories still stir up all sorts of grim, depressing feelings.
 How hopeless it is to face a tragedy like that.
-How terrible it is to be in such a place as to be the perpetrator of such a tragedy.
+And How terrible it is to be in such a place as to be the perpetrator of such a tragedy.

 We live in dark times and it always seems to be getting darker.
 The way that people around us handle guilt and stress, poverty and oppression is a varied as it is corrupt.
 What ought our response be, as believers?
 How is it that believers often suffer the same lows and grief’s as an unbeliever?
 Shouldn’t we all always be happy?
 If you really think that Christians should be immune to sorrows, then you haven’t been a believer for very long.
 Even as one grows in their maturity they find sorrows an unbeliever would never have to deal with.